GenericMappingTools/pygmt/doc/contributing.md

 make check   # Runs black, blackdoc, docformatter, flake8 and isort (in check mode) make lint    # Runs pylint, which is a bit slower
 ```

+### Wrapping a new GMT module

+Wrapping a new GMT module in PyGMT is usually a big task, which will progress
+quicker and smoother if done in **small, maneable chunks**.
+This section
+gives an overview of the specific tasks involved in wrapping a new module.

+1. Create a 'Wrapper for `<module-name>`' feature request issue.
+2. Open a 'Wrap `<module-name>`' initial feature implementation PR
+3. Open an 'add missing aliases to `<module-name>` documentation PR
+4. Open a 'support additional functionality in module' PR (optional)
+5. Add 'gallery example for module' documentation PR
+6. Add 'tutorial for module' documentation PR (optional)

+These steps will be tracked in the 'Wrapper for `<module-name>`' issue.
+The
+pull requests can be split amongst multiple contributors and there is no
+obligation for a single contributor to complete all steps.
+Please comment on the
+initial 'Wrapper for `<module-name>`' if you would like to open a pull request
+for any of these tasks to avoid redundant efforts.

+#### Create a feature request issue

+* Find the [*Issues*](https://github.com/GenericMappingTools/pygmt/issues) tab on the
+  top of the GitHub repository and click *New Issue*.
+* Click on *Get started* next to *Feature request - Wrap new GMT module*
+* Follow the prompts for filling out the issue template

+#### Open an initial feature implementation PR

+If not already mentioned, first comment on the 'Wrapper for `<module-name>`'
+issue that you will be working on the initial feature implementation.
+This
+first pull request should be as minimal as possible - only adding the required
+functionality.

+The following steps are common to all initial implementation pull requests that
+wrap a new GMT module (e.g., [initial grdfill implementation](https://github.com/GenericMappingTools/pygmt/pull/1276/files)):

+* Create a new module `<module-name>.py` in `pygmt/src`.
+The module docstring
+  should include the module name and a short description of the functionality
+  (e.g., `grdfill - Fill blank areas from a grid.`).
+* Add a function `<module-name>` to the module.
+When writing the new function,
+  it is generally easiest to reference other functions that input/output similar
+  object types.

 ### Testing your Code